alexezh/fooljs/README.md

 - first we find that first + last or every second makes easy compute - which is first plus last,
 - then we represent it as (1 + x) + (2 + x-1) = 2*d ?
 - now we need to jump that 2 is 4/2 ??

+first, last require deeper model of world.
+We are going to use LLM for this.
+Question, how do we jump to counts. this comes from I've done this N times and pairs.
+Which is again our experience on groupping.
+Or that we think about numbers as magical ... numerology.

+I can say - this operation (as sequence makes best results, make me function)